Explore sales analyst certification options and learn why earning one or more of these credentials can help boost your career.

 Requirements: Microsoft doesn’t list specific requirements; familiarity with Power BI and data analysis will be helpful; periodic certification renewal

 This intermediate-level credential verifies your ability to derive insights from data, communicate information using data visualization, and use Power BI throughout the process.
-You'll need skills such as data preparation, modeling, analysis, and managing visualizations using Power BI.
+You'll need skills in data preparation, modeling, analysis, and visualization management using Power BI.
 You'll have 100 minutes to finish the exam, and you can retake it if you need to.

 Cost: $895 [3]